Junior Woodchucks: Junior Woodchucks' Guidebook

 The Junior Woodchucks' Guidebook and Reservoir of Inexhaustible Knowledge, or the Junior Woodchucks' Guidebook for short, appears to contain information and advice on every possible subject.
 Huey, Dewey, and Louie frequently consult a volume of the set to get themselves and their uncles Donald Duck and Scrooge McDuck out of dangerous situations (see deus ex machina).
 It was first mentioned in The Secret of Atlantis by Carl Barks in 1954, then called the Junior Woodchucks' Book of Knowledge.
 Its history was later discussed in Guardians of the Lost Library by Don Rosa in 1993.

 According to cartoonist Don Rosa, this book was written by the Guardians of the lost Library of Alexandria, compiling the essence of knowledge that was unique to the Library.
 It was later found by Cornelius Coot who gave the book to his son Clinton Coot who, in turn, was inspired to form the Junior Woodchucks as a continuation of the Guardians of the Library.
 One story by Dutch writer Ruud Straatman says that the Guidebook is updated by an unknown author.

 The Woodchuck book seems almost magical in its breadth of information; it almost never fails to provide the required information and yet is small enough to fit into a Junior Woodchuck's backpack.
 In particular, the Guidebook contains information on lost treasure, a complete survival guide, extensive historical and technical information and phrase books for various more or less common languages (like a minimal lizard phrase book), and many more.
 However, it does not contain information that a Junior Woodchuck is already supposed to know, such as the location of Cape of Good Hope, nor does it contain information on allegedly non-existent things.
 (In one episode of DuckTales, the three nephews faced a dragon and when they consulted the Guidebook, the entry on dragons read that, since dragons did not exist, there was no reason to include information on them; however, in the story on which that episode was based, the guidebook did have an entry on dragons.
 And, in a story which appeared in Uncle Scrooge entitled "The Golden Fleecing", the ducklings looked up the question how to put a dragon to sleep and found the answer, "Pull the wool over his eyes."
-The boys then covered the dragon's eyes with the Golden Fleece, which they had just discovered by going to Colchis on the Argo and obtaining it from the Harpies.)
 On the other hand, the Guidebook does have information on Martian technology, despite the fact that in the DuckTales universe Martians had not been discovered when the book was printed.
 It is missing only one fact: the ranking order of the original Knights Templar, plus one discovered in an ancient Xanadu manuscript.
 In short, it is a minimal encyclopedia (although the subset of articles is extraordinarily well-chosen), available exclusively to Junior Woodchucks.